cheqd/cheqd-node/docs/setup-and-configure/readme.md

-# Setup a new cheqd node
+# Setting up a new cheqd node

-This document describes in detail how to configure infrastructure and deploy a new node as an observer or validator.
+## Context

-After creating the nodes, if a new network needs to be initialized, please follow the instructions for [creating a new network from genesis](../setting-up-a-new-network.md).
+This document describes how to use install and configure a new instance of `cheqd-node` from pre-built packages and adding it to an existing network (such as the the cheqd testnet) as an observer or validator.

-If a new validator needs to be added to the existing network, please refer to [joining existing network](configure-new-validator.md) instruction.
+For other scenarios, please see [setting up a new network from scratch](../build-and-networks/readme.md) and [building `cheqd-node` from source](../build-and-networks/build-from-source.md).

-## Setting up infrastructure
+## Pre-requisites

 ### Hardware requirements

-Minimal:
+#### Minimum specifications

 * 1GB RAM
 * 25GB of disk space
 * 1.4 GHz CPU

-Recommended \(for highload applications\):
+#### Recommended specifications

 * 2GB RAM
 * 100GB SSD